remake/remake-docs/site-src/flattening-the-stack.md

 ### Flattening the stack

-Most frameworks try to simplify or remove a layer of [the web application stack](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Web_frameworks).
-This is why people switch to them &mdash; they're tired of the old way.
+The authors of web app frameworks are usually annoyed by having to re-implement the same code over and over again.

-This is what I'm calling "flattening the stack" and here's how different tools approach it:
+They try to address this by removing a layer of [the web app stack](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Web_frameworks).

 * **Rails** removes a lot of configuration and boilerplate code.